dpi-bfs/oneblink-elements-of-interest/readme.md

 * Groups elements in their pages.

-* In `OutputFormat.AsKeyPair` where
-  - key is the (technical) element name, and
-  - the value is the type in brackets []; followed by the (user facing) element label.
+* In (recommended) `OutputFormat.AsKeyPair` where: the key is the (technical) element name, and the value is the type in brackets []; followed by the (user facing) element label.
+E.g.
-  - E.g.

       "ExpectedInspectionDate": "[date] Expected inspection date",

     - Example file: <a href="./flotsam/exampleOutput/PartheniumWeedCarriers-RecordOfMovement-ElementsOfInterest-AsKeyPair.json">flotsam/exampleOutput/PartheniumWeedCarriers-RecordOfMovement-ElementsOfInterest-AsKeyPair.json</a>

 * In `OutputFormat.WithChildObject` where the value is an object showing type and label separately.
 E.g.